-PACS numbers: 13.60.Le, 12.40.Nn, 13.40.Gp
+PACS: 13.60.Le, 12.40.Nn, 13.40.Gp

-In this paper we report results of the first determination of the cross section for elastic φ photoproduction on the proton, up to $-t = 4 \text{ GeV}^2$.
-The scarce existing experimental data for this reaction [1-5] extend only to a momentum transfer of -t = 1 GeV2 and are well described as a purely diffractive process in the framework of the traditional vector dominance model [6], or in a more modern way as the exchange of the Pomeron trajectory in the t channel [7].
-At larger t, the small impact parameter makes it possible for quark in the vector meson and a quark in the proton to become close enough to exchange two gluons which do not have enough time to reinteract to form a Pomeron.
-Such a model of the Pomeron as two nonperturbative gluons [8] matches the diffractive contribution up to -t = 1 GeV2, but predicts a different behavior at higher t [9].
+In this paper we report results of the first determination of the cross section for elastic φ photoproduction on the proton, up to $-t = 4 \text{ GeV}^2$, in a kinematical domain where the Pomeron may be resolved into its simplest 2gluon component.
+Due to the dominant $s\overline{s}$ component of the φ , and to the extent that the strangeness component of the nucleon is small, the exchange of quarks is strongly suppressed.

+The scarce existing experimental data for this reaction [1-5] extend only to a momentum transfer of -t = 1 GeV2 and are well described as a purely diffractive process involving the exchange of the Pomeron trajectory in the t channel [6].
+At larger t, the small impact parameter makes it possible for a quark in the vector meson and a quark in the proton to become close enough to exchange two gluons which do not have enough time to reinteract to form a Pomeron.
+Such a model of the Pomeron as two non-perturbative gluons [7] matches the Pomeron model up to -t = 1 GeV2, but predicts a different behavior at higher t [8].

 Large momentum transfers also select configurations in which the transverse distances between the two quarks in the vector meson and the three quarks in the proton are small.
-In that case, each gluon can couple to different quarks of the vector meson [9], as depicted in the middle diagram of Fig. 1, as well as to two different quarks of the proton [10] (bottom diagrams in Fig. 1).
-Because of the dominant $s\bar{s}$ component of the φ , and to the extent that the strangeness component of the nucleon is small, the exchange of quarks is strongly suppressed.
-So, elastic φ photoproduction at large t is a good tool to resolve the Pomeron into its simplest two-gluon component and to gain access to the quark correlation function in the proton [11-13].
+In that case, each gluon can couple to different quarks of the vector meson [8], as depicted in the middle diagram of Fig. 1, as well as to two different quarks of the proton [9] (bottom diagrams in Fig. 1).
+So, elastic φ photoproduction at large t is a good tool to gain access to the quark correlation function in the proton [10-12].

 Measurements at such large four-momentum transfers are now possible thanks to the continuous beam of CEBAF at Jefferson Lab.
 This experiment was performed using the Hall B tagged photon beam.
 The incident electron beam, with an energy $E_0 = 4.1$ GeV, impinged upon a gold radiator of 10^{-4} radiation lengths.
-The tagging system, which gives a photon-energy resolution of $0.1\% E_0$, is described in Ref.
-[14].
+The tagging system, which gives a photon-energy resolution of 0.1% E_0 , is described in Ref.
+[13].
 For this experiment the photons were tagged only in the range 3.3-3.9 GeV.
 The target cell, a mylar cylinder 6 cm in diameter and 18 cm long, was filled with liquid hydrogen at 20.4 K.

 The photon flux was determined with a pair spectrometer located downstream of the target.
-The efficiency of this pair spectrometer was measured at low intensity $(10^5 \gamma/s \text{ in the entire bremsstrahlung spectrum})$ by comparison with a total absorption counter (a lead-glass detector of 20 radiation lengths).
+The efficiency of this pair spectrometer was measured at low intensity $(10^5\gamma/\text{s})$ in the entire bremsstrahlung spectrum) by comparison with a total absorption counter (a lead-glass detector of 20 radiation lengths).
 During data taking at high intensity (6×10^6 tagged γ/s), the number of coincidences, true and accidental, between the pair spectrometer and the tagger was recorded by scalers.
-The number of photons lost in the target and along the beam line was evaluated with a GEANT simulation.
+The number of photons lost in the target and along the beamline was evaluated with a GEANT simulation.
 The correction is of the order of 5%.
 The systematic uncertainty on the photon flux has been estimated to be 3%.